hugoestradas/DatascienceWithDocker/README.md

 A complete scientific environment using Docker, Jupyter Notebooks, Apache Superset, PostgreSQL, Pgweb and MinIO.

-Designed to work in Linux (Ubuntu preferably).
+Designed to work in Linux (Ubuntu).

 Instructions: